Rational Function Simplification for Integration-by-Parts Reduction and Beyond: Abstract

 \section{Abstract}

 We present FUEL (Fractional Universal Evaluation Library), a C++ library for performing rational function arithmetic with a flexible choice of third-party computer algebra systems as simplifiers.
 FUEL is an outgrowth of a C++ interface to Fermat which was originally part of the FIRE code for integration-by-parts (IBP) reduction for Feynman integrals, now promoted to be a standalone library and with access to simplifiers other than Fermat.
 We compare the performance of various simplifiers for standalone benchmark problems as well as IBP reduction runs with FIRE.
+A speedup of more than 10 times is achieved for an example IBP problem related to off-shell three-particle form factors in $\mathcal N=4$ super-Yang-Mills theory.